This page contains extra utility programs for Poker Mavens. These are compiled Windows applications ready to use.

 The main window displays a list of event records just as you would see from the Logs tab in the server console of Poker Mavens.
 However this utility has the ability to display events across multiple days and apply filters.
 Click the Select Files button to start.

 Use the Local Event Files tab to load log files if they are on the same computer.
 Click the Select Folder button to specify the folder where your event files are stored.
 A list of EventLog*.txt files in that folder will be displayed in the list below.
 Select the files that you want to view and then click Ok.

 Use the Remote Event Files tab to load log files using the Poker Mavens API.
 Your site must be online to use this option.
-Enter your site's IP address, file port number, and API password in the spaces provided and then click the Get List button to see the list of available event log files.
+Enter your site's IP address, file port number, API path, and API password in the spaces provided and then click the Get List button to see the list of available event log files.
 Select the files that you want to view and then click Ok.